-- Year 10 subject selection form August 2021. - VET enrolment information will be emailed to students: August 2021 - Notice of Withdrawal from VET courses due: To be confirmed for February 2022 (to avoid additional costs) - Please be aware that places are limited.
+- Year 10 subject selection form August 2022. - VET enrolment information will be emailed to students: August 2022 - Notice of Withdrawal from VET courses due: To be confirmed for February 2023 (to avoid additional costs) - Please be aware that places are limited and the subject selection only indicates that you would like to apply.